absmach/magistrala-docs/docs/authorization.md

 **Action**: This is the action that the subject wants to do on the object.
 This is one of the supported actions (read, write, update, delete, list or add)

 Above this we have a domain specifier called **entityType**.
 This either specific group level access or client level acess.
-With group level access a client can have an action to another client in the same group.
-While client level access a client has an action to a group i.e direct association.
+With client entity a client can have an action to another client in the same group.
+While group entity a client has an action to a group i.e direct association.

 All three components create a single policy.